toteph42/ident_switch/README.md

 ![](https://img.shields.io/packagist/dt/toteph42/ident_switch.svg)

 ---------------------------------------------------------
 ## Unfortunately maintainer is not fixing bugs.
-Therefore I created this fork for bug fixes. ##
+Therefore I created this fork for bug fixes.
+Feel free to submit any issues you have.##
 ---------------------------------------------------------

 ident_switch plugin for Roundcube